B.C. adopts B44-16 Elevator and Escalator Safety Code

-To improve the safety of elevating devices across the province, BC’s Elevating Devices Safety Regulation has been amended to include the adoption of a new safety code for elevators and escalators, CSA B44-16.
-The new code will come into effect on April 30, 2020.
+To improve the safety of elevating devices across the province, B.C.’s Elevating Devices Safety Regulation has been amended to include the adoption of the 2016 edition of the ASME A17.1/CSA B44 Safety Code for Elevators and Escalators.
+The new safety code came into effect on April 30, 2020.

-- New testing requirements: There are new requirements around annual and five-year testing of elevator systems (Category 1 and Category 5 tests), and for testing of escalators and moving walks (Category 1 tests for escalators and moving walks).
+- Conduct annual, three and five-year testing of elevator systems (Category 1, Category 3 and Category 5), and testing of escalators and moving walks (Category 1 tests for escalators and moving walks).

 Why are these changes important?

-The new testing requirements help ensure that critical life safety systems are regularly tested.
+The new testing requirements help ensure that elevators can operate and stop safely in all circumstances.
 In jurisdictions where the new testing requirements have been implemented, safety defects have been identified that would not have been detected otherwise.

-Equipment owners are responsible for ensuring maintenance work is performed on their devices.
-You should reach out to your licensed contractor to assess the scope of the code changes and to make sure your maintenance contract complies with the new regulations.
+Equipment owners are responsible for ensuring maintenance work is performed on their devices by licensed contractors.
+Owners should reach out to their maintenance contractors to make sure their maintenance contract complies with the new requirements.

 - Information Bulletin: Amendments to the Elevating Devices Safety Regulation and Adoption of ASME A17.1 – 16/CSA B44 – 16 Safety Code for Elevators and Escalators